 Cloud service providers, as the default option for enterprise technology, are in an era of profit maximisation.
 AWS is well-known for bamboozling customers with tricky billing.
 There's growing evidence that they would rather add fees than fix problems.
 This is the behaviour of an overly comfortable supplier, not a deeply competitive one.

-Meanwhile the Dedicated Servers or bare metal that you can access from providers like us is streaking ahead.
+Meanwhile the Virtual Servers or Dedicated Servers (a.k.a. bare metal) that you can access from providers like us is streaking ahead.
 The closer your billing is to the metal that your business runs on, the better.
 Abstracted services are the layer where the fat is being slathered on by our giant international competitors.

 From both sides, the financial maths keeps changing in favour of operating your own hardware.
 You get ever more for your dollar when you invest in bare metal, and you get ever more pressure on your wallet when you pick a hyperscale provider like AWS.